 If you maintain the mentioned beard care routine every day, improvements should be noticeable after four weeks at the latest and dandruff should not reappear in the future.
 In case you notice signs such as increased itching or dry skin again, it might be a good idea to use one or two more drops of beard oil.
 Also, note that you will probably need to do more moisturizing during the cold and dry seasons.

-Does the dandruff keep coming back?
+Does dandruff return again and again?
 Then you should take a close look at your lifestyle and consider the following:

 We are aware that it is not an easy task to prevent stress.
 However, it is a fact that psychological stress affects the metabolism of the skin and skin fungus can spread more easily due to the weakened immune system.
 In short, try to stay calm and incorporate stress-reduction methods like yoga into your daily schedule.
 Also sufficient and good sleep can support you in this respect.